Arnooodles/pretty_chopper_logger/README.md

 Pretty Chopper logger is a Chopper interceptor designed to enhance the logging of network calls in Dart applications.
 Inspired by the popular  [pretty_dio_logger](https://pub.dev/packages/pretty_dio_logger) package, it aims to provide developers with a clear and readable format for debugging network requests and responses.

-## Features
+## ✨ Features

-- **Readable Logging**: Log network calls in a visually appealing format, making it easier to understand request and response details.
-- **Customizable**: Tailor the logging output to suit your preferences and requirements.
+- **Beautiful Logging**: Visually appealing, formatted output for requests and responses
+- **Multiple Log Levels**: Control the amount of information logged (none, basic, headers, body)
+- **Customizable Formatting**: Adjust border width, indentation, and output style
+- **JSON Pretty Printing**: Automatically formats JSON responses for readability
-- **Integration**: Seamlessly integrate Pretty Chopper Logger into your Chopper client with just a few lines of code.
+- **Easy Integration**: Simple setup with just a few lines of code
-- **Compatibility**: Compatible with the latest versions of Chopper and Dart, ensuring smooth integration with your existing projects.
+- **Production Safe**: Configurable to avoid logging sensitive data

-## Usage
+## 📦 Installation

 To start using Pretty Chopper Logger in your project, simply follow these steps: